 Marlin Mine in Guatemala

-In February 2008 a representative from the Ethical Council travelled to Guatemala together with a group of Canadian investors and consultants for a field trip to the Marlin Mine, which is owned and operated by Canada-based Goldcorp.
+In February 2008 a representative from the Council on Ethics travelled to Guatemala together with a group of Canadian investors and consultants for a field trip to the Marlin Mine, which is owned and operated by Canada-based Goldcorp.

 In recent years Goldcorp has been criticized by both local and international organizations accusing the company of human rights violations, including health hazards and restricted access to water and land.
 Due to the presence of Mayan communities in the area surrounding the mine, concern has been focused largely on risks and threats to the traditional Mayan culture.
 Tensions between the company and anti-mining activists have been manifested in a number of protests, in certain cases leading to violence.